-Document name: NEMO Living Labs use case Page: 78 of 116 Reference: D5.3 Dissemination: PU Version: 13.0 Status: Final
+Document name: NEMO NEMO Living Labs use cases evaluation results - Initial version 78 of 116 Reference: D5.3 Dissemination: PU Version: 13.0 Status: Final

 To further investigate the characteristics of the dataset, as we see in Figure 55, histograms were plotted for each feature, revealing the underlying distributions of physiological and motion-related signals.
 The heart rate (HR) distribution was right-skewed, with most values concentrated between 60 and 100 beats per minute.
 Skin temperature (TEMP) exhibited a bimodal distribution, suggesting possible variations in external conditions or individual differences in physiological responses.
 The orientation features (X, Y, Z) showed near-normal distributions but with some skewness, potentially due to variations in movement intensity.